-Statement Description Tags heartbeat-interval Sets the interval at which the server zone performs zone maintenance tasks for all zones marked as dialup . hostname Specifies the hostname of the server to return in response to a hostname.bind query. server http Configures HTTP endpoints on which to listen for DNS-over- HTTPS (DoH) queries. server, query http-listener-clients Limits the number of active concur- rent connections on a per-listener ba- sis. server http-port Specifies the TCP port number the server uses to receive and send unen- crypted DNS traffic via HTTP. server, query http-streams-per-connection Limits the number of active con- current HTTP/2 streams on a per- connection basis. server https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. server, query in-view Specifies the view in which a given zone is defined. view, zone inet Specifies a TCP socket as a control channel. server inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. zone, dnssec interface-interval Sets the interval at which the server scans the network interface list. server continues on next nade
+Statement Description Tags

+heartbeat-interval • zone

+Sets the interval at which the server

+performs zone maintenance tasks for

+all zones marked as dialup.

+hostname server

+Specifies the hostname of the

+server to return in response to a hostname.bind query.

+http server, query

+Configures HTTP endpoints on which to listen for DNS-over-

+HTTPS (DoH) queries.

+(=) 1

+http-listener-clients Limits the number of active concur- server

+rent connections on a per-listener ba-

+sis.

+http-port Specifies the TCP port number the server, query

+server uses to receive and send unen-

+crypted DNS traffic via HTTP.

+http-streams-per-connection Limits the number of active con server

+Limits the number of active con- current HTTP/2 streams on a per-

+connection basis.

+https-port Specifies the TCD part much on the server, query

+Specifies the TCP port number the server uses to receive and send DNS-

+over-HTTPS protocol traffic.

+to other

+in-view Specifies the view in which a given view, zone

+zone is defined.

+inet Secretary a TCD as lateral server

+Specifies a TCP socket as a control channel.

+inline-signing zone, dnssec

+Specifies whether BIND 9 maintains

+a separate signed version of a zone.

+interface-interval server

+- Sets the interval at which the server

+scans the network interface list.

+continues on next page

-Statement Description Tags ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64. server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . server, query ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server ixfr-from-differences Controls how IXFR transfers are cal- culated. transfer journal Allows the default journal's filename to be overridden. zone keep-response-order Defines an ad- dress_match_list of ad- dresses which do not accept reordered answers within a single TCP stream. server key Defines a shared secret key for use with TSIG or the command channel. security key-directory Indicates the directory where public and private DNSSEC key files are found. dnssec key-file Specifies the path to a file containing the private TLS key for a connection. server, security
+Statement Description Tags ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64. server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . server, query ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server ixfr-from-differences Controls how IXFR transfers are cal- culated. transfer journal Allows the default journal's filename to be overridden. zone keep-response-order Defines an ad- dress_match_list of ad- dresses which do not accept reordered answers within a single TCP stream. server key Defines a shared secret key for use with TSIG or the command channel. security key-directory Indicates the directory where public and private DNSSEC key files are found. dnssec key-file Specifies the path to a file containing the private TLS key for a connection. security, server

-Table 1 - continued from previous page --
+Table 1 - continued from previous page Э -- ---

-Statement Description Tags keys Specifies one or more server_key s to be used with a remote server. server, security lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for ac- tive connections. server, query lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. logging, query logging Configures logging options for the name server. logging managed-keys Deprecated, use trust-anchors. deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec
+Statement Description Tags keys Specifies one or more server_key s to be used with a remote server. security, server lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for ac- tive connections. server, query lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. logging, query logging Configures logging options for the name server. logging managed-keys Deprecated, use trust-anchors. deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec